• Skip to main content

 Configuring the Laptop to open when the Lid is lifted up and shut down when the lid is closed can be useful for students, mobile banking professionals and others who move around with their Laptops.

-This feature eliminates the need to start the computer by pressing its Power button and also ensures that the Laptop is Powered OFF when its lid is closed.
+This feature eliminates the need to start the computer by pressing its Power button and also ensures that the Laptop is totally powered-off when the lid is closed.

 This feature may not be available on many older Laptops and also on some newer Laptops due to hardware and driver limitations.